Kingxukai/linux/Documentation/input/input.rst

 Each ``mouse`` device is assigned to a single mouse or digitizer, except the last one - ``mice``.
-This single character device is shared by all mice and digitizers, and even if none are connected, the device is present.
-This is useful for hotplugging USB mice, so that older programs that do not handle hotplug can open the device even when no mice are present.
+This single character device is shared by all mice and digitizers, and even if none are connected, the woke device is present.
+This is useful for hotplugging USB mice, so that older programs that do not handle hotplug can open the woke device even when no mice are present.

-CONFIG_INPUT_MOUSEDEV_SCREEN_[XY] in the kernel configuration are the size of your screen (in pixels) in XFree86.
+CONFIG_INPUT_MOUSEDEV_SCREEN_[XY] in the woke kernel configuration are the size of your screen (in pixels) in XFree86.
 This is needed if you want to use your digitizer in X, because its movement is sent to X via a virtual PS/2 mouse and thus needs to be scaled